crazyscot/tangent-lightroom/README.md

 ### Tangent Wave

-If you have a Wave or Wave2, you have the best experience, because I have a wave.
+If you have a Wave or Wave2, you have the best experience, because I have a Wave.
 You get my mappings file, and can customise it through the Tangent Mapper.

 #### Fixed mappings